Old and New Homes, September 2006

 The Williamsons of Flowery Grove in 1851 were Samuel (aged 28), his wife Harriet (24) with the children Hannah (6), John (4), Frances (2) and Elizabeth (2 months).
 Going back to the 'Great Moor' entries from ten years before, we can find 18-year-old Samuel as the eldest of nine children of John Williamson and his wife Elizabeth, both aged 40.

 The date plaque appears to be what historians call a 'marriage stone' - commemorating the wedding date of the occupants.
 The Land Registry record gives a date of 1 May 1826 for a 999-year lease of the land from John Thornley - who farmed the land around, known as Moscow Hall Farm - to Samuel Williamson.
-But there is a mystery: The Samuel Williamson recorded in the 1851 census 1851 was, according to the census figures, aged only three in 1826.
+But the Samuel Williamson recorded in the 1851 census was, according to the census figures, aged only three in 1826.
 Could he have signed a lease at that age?
 Certainly he could not have married in 1833.
 And his wife's name did not start with 'L'.
-Baffling.
-Other Williamson silk-weaving families lived in the area, but they do not fit, either.
+The identity of 'S & L Williamson' remains a mystery.

 1861 sees Samuel and his family still weaving silk, but they are now listed as living at Turf Field Cottages, Woods Moor.
-The 1872 map shows these cottages as being on Moorland Road, not far from Flowery Field.
+The 1872 map shows these cottages as being on Moorland Road, not far from Flowery Field; the cottages still exist, re-named Arundel Grove.

 In the first decade of the twentieth century, No. 1 Flowery Field (as it was named by 1861) was the home of John Hopwood, railway signalman; perhaps he manned the Woodsmoor Crossing signalbox.